jundalisay/spblist/content/en/faqs/spiritual.md

 {{< /r >}}

 {{< l a="Spiritual-Superphysics" >}}
 Not really.
 The concept of Yahweh, God, and Allah is an invention of the Jews, Romans, and Mohammad respectively.
-Since we didn't live during the times when those concepts were created, we cannot feel the subtle wave that could have represented their origin.
+Since we didn't live during the times when those concepts were created, we cannot know the feelings that could have caused their origin.

 Our best guess from the text evidence is that they represent either a physical alien race (as the Annunaki hypothesis) or the metaphysical oversoul of the Jewish, Roman, and Arab societies respectively.